-Maths is a core subject for getting degrees in numerous fields, including science, computer science, business, education and engineering.
+Maths is a core subject for getting degrees in numerous fields, including science, computer science, data science, business, education and engineering.
 By enrolling with a strong distance university, you can study maths and statistics as part of a rich online program.

 Study Maths and Statistics Online